chettagadeng/debian-setup-script/README.md

 Features:

-✅ Interactive prompts for hostname, timezone, locale, and SSH port
+✅ Interactive prompts for hostname with /etc/hosts, timezone, locale, and SSH port

 ✅ Optional install for endlessh